Frequently Asked Questions

 Family Owned and Managed

 Onsite owner/Managers with 40 years’ business experience.
-Irene now retired, is a Registered Teacher.
+Irene, now retired from Directing is a Registered Teacher.
 Mike maintains the buildings, playgrounds and larger grounds surrounding the Centre.
 They have lived locally since 1980.